iivanoo/covid-apps-observer/data/data_ca/reports/resources/rs.nosolutions.lumeca___2.1 (110)/report.md

 > Was very easy to sign up and add other family members.
 Got a response quickly and discreetly in the privacy of my own home.<br> :date: __2021-03-13 20:18:54__

 > Very helpful and caring Coordinators and very easy to use.
 I had a very good experience with a Doctor who did not mind explaining things to me.
 If needed, I will not hesitate to use this again.<br> :date: __2021-03-10 14:45:14__

-> Excellent experience.
-It was professional, very well administered and timely.
-The Dr. was very friendly and warm.<br> :date: __2021-03-09 19:46:34__

-> The app is quick, easy, safe.
-The doctor that was assigned was very knowledgeable on my issue, and I would recommend the app over a mediclinic as it's faster and more convenient.
-The staff who set the appointment are very friendly and easy to talk to.<br> :date: __2021-03-07 19:25:39__

-> Great service.<br> :date: __2021-03-04 14:37:28__